 · releasing a “minimum viable product” followed by short-cycle releases that extend the system’s capability

 · using agile development methods and practices such as SCRUM and Kanban.

-Some assume the architecture that emerges from incremental software design will of an agile system.
+Some assume the architecture that emerges from agile development will produce an agile system.